University of Arizona

 Rosewood Marimba Band

-Percussion History and Literature, a fully-online course developed by Dr. Norman Weinberg, was offered for the first time last Fall as a course at Temple University and at the University of Central Florida.
-In the Spring, the course was being taught online at the Universiity of North Texas, the University of South Alabama, and the University of Arizona.
+Percussion History and Literature, a fully-online course developed by Dr. Norman Weinberg, has been offered at Temple University, University of Central Florida, Universiity of North Texas, the University of South Alabama, and the University of Arizona.
 For more information, click here.
 Or, you can click on the Percussion History and Literature menu on the left.

 The course was highlighted in a article by Kurt Gartner that was recently published in Percussive Notes: Norman Weinberg, Setting the Standard for Online Percussion Course Instruction.
 You can read the article about the course by clicking on the link.

 Norman Weinberg's Faculy Artist Recital was the first "LIVE WEBCAST" from the University of Arizona School of Music.
 This took place on September 21, 2009 from Crowder Hall.
 Since then, The Percussion Studio continues to present live webcasts of many events: ensemble performances, student recitals, and guest artists.
 This year, we'll be presenting nearly every percussion-related event live on the web.
 Check out the "LIVE WEBCAST" menu on the left for up-to-date information.